Media Communications Mesh#

 2. Navigate to the Media-Communications-Mesh directory

-3. Install Dependencies, choose between options a) or b).
+3. Install Dependencies, choose between OPTION A or OPTION B.

 sudo ./scripts/setup_build_env.sh